 This extension lets you code your Atari 8 bit assembler projects using a modern tool chain.

 Write in VSCode and use the status bar icons or keyboard shortcuts to assemble, run and debug your project.
 Set breakpoints and debug with ease.
-Use the symbol explorer to quickly navigate to parts of your code (currently only available with ATasm)
+With the forked version of ATasm, you can use the Symbol Explorer to quickly navigate to parts of your code.

 This extension includes the following features: